 The season’s high point came the next week in Milwaukee County Stadium.
 Devine’s formula of defense, the running game, and special teams defeated the 3-1 Los Angeles Rams.
 Said Stanton Greene, “[It] was payback for the previous year’s embarrassment in Los Angeles.”
 While the Packers were outgained 251 to 142 yards, their defense countered by intercepting quarterbacks John Hadl and James Harris four times, three by newly acquired Ted Hendricks.
 A 68-yard punt return by Jon Staggers in the second quarter and a 32-yard Marcol field goal in the third gave Green Bay the points needed for victory.
 Brockington’s 5-yard fourth quarter touchdown run iced the game, 17-6.

-The return of the running game (44-143) against a solid Rams defense gave fans hope that the offense could return to form.
+The return of the running game (44-143) against a solid Rams defense gave fans hope that the offense could get untracked.
 Brockington had gotten his wish, carrying the ball 26 times for 89 yards.
 “But … the game was more illusion than reality.” stated Greene.
 Tagge was just 2 of 9 for 17 yards and an interception.
 His 0.0 QBR was both a season and career low.
 Still, the worst was yet to come.
 In the sixth week against Chicago, on a Monday night in Soldier Field, the offense hit rock bottom in a troubling 10-9 loss.
 The defense was solid, with Hendricks tallying another interception.
 Marcol hit all three of his field goals.
 But it wasn’t enough to overcome turnovers and missed opportunities.

 According to Greene, “Tagge’s passes [seemed] to lack zip, hanging in the air as the Bears plundered him for [two] interceptions while limiting the Packer running game to 91 yards.”
 Unbeknownst at the time, Tagge would not play another down, finishing the season completing 70 of 146 (47.9%) for 709 yards, 1 touchdown, 10 interceptions, and a meager 36.0 QBR.
 Although the 3-3 Packers remained in second place, still tied with the Bears and two games behind the 5-1 Vikings, Greene observed, “You could feel the doom creeping in as it had the previous year at midseason, maybe not as dramatically, no key players had been lost, … but you knew the season was teetering on extinction.”